YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

 ![BB](/Images-for-the-Guide/OdinChibi.png "Zantetsuken") - **[KMS Odin](https://azurlane.koumakan.jp/Odin)**
 * Roles:
-  * **Very High DPS (secondary guns reliant), vanguard fire supporter, secondary flagship**, vanguard anti-torp defence, submarine debuffer.
+  * **High DPS (secondary guns reliant), vanguard fire supporter, secondary flagship**, vanguard anti-torp defence, submarine debuffer.

 * Skill:
   * Odin spawns in front of the flagship, regardless of her actual placement in the comp, and takes -20% damage.
 Every 15s, Odin sends out a sonar ping revealing all subs for 10s, reducing their Accuracy by 25% and decreasing the damage the vanguard takes from torpedoes by -15% for 10s.